GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

 ## Prepare the data set

 The quality of the dataset feeding into the LLM model makes a big difference.
 While it is typically the responsibility of the data team, there may be various conversions and integrations required to format the dataset.
-Let's quickly exercise on preparing the dataset to ensure we avoid the "Rubbish in & Rubbish out" scenario for our chatbot.
+Let us avoid the "Rubbish in & Rubbish out" scenario for our product catalog assistant by preparing the dataset.

 The `product` data set is located in the `data\product.csv` file.
 It consists of multiple columns, and the `tags` column contains a JSON string.